What is an ear canal infection?

 Sometimes, the infection affects just one spot in your ear canal and forms a painful pimple.
 When the pimple breaks open, blood and pus leak out.

-In rare cases, your ear infection can spread to the bones of your skull (malignant external otitis Malignant External Otitis External otitis is an infection of your ear canal (the tube that connects the outside of your ear to your eardrum).
+In rare cases, your ear infection can spread to the bones of your skull ( malignant external otitis Malignant External Otitis External otitis is an infection of your ear canal (the tube that connects the outside of your ear to your eardrum).
 "Malignant" doesn't mean it's cancer, it just means the external otitis is... read more ).

-How do doctors treat external otitis?
+How do doctors treat an ear canal infection?

 Use suction or dry cotton wipes to clean out your ear